Avraham Yoffe: Military career

 At the age of 16 he joined the Haganah.
 In 1936, Yoffe joined the Special Night Squads, a joint British-Jewish counter-insurgency unit established by Orde Wingate to combat the 1936–1939 Arab revolt in Palestine.
 Yoffe served as a squad leader in one of the squads, acting as Lt.
 Michael Grove's second in command.

 During World War II, he served in British Army.
 He enlisted in 1940, joining an artillery unit, and served in Mandatory Palestine and Cyprus before being assigned to a transport unit in Benghazi.
 During his service in Palestine and Cyprus, he engaged in arms theft for the Haganah.
 Yoffe was discharged from the British Army in 1947 with the rank of Captain.
 He then went to Europe to take part in Mossad LeAliyah Bet operations before returning to his kibbutz to raise geese.
 In November 1947, he returned to Haganah service.

-Yoffe took part in the 1947–1948 civil war in Mandatory Palestine and 1948 Arab-Israeli War, becoming a battalion commander in the Golani Brigade.
+Yoffe took part in the 1947–1948 civil war in Mandatory Palestine and 1948 Arab–Israeli War, becoming a battalion commander in the Golani Brigade.
 On May 12, his battalion captured Beisan during Operation Gideon.
 He was wounded in combat while taking part in Operation Hiram.
 He remained in the Israel Defense Forces as an officer following the war, becoming a battalion commander in the 8th Armored Brigade before being appointed commander of the Golani Brigade in 1950 and subsequently commander of the Oded Brigade in 1953.
 Upon the formation of the 36th Division in 1954, Yoffe became its first commander.

-During the Suez Crisis, Yoffe led the Oded Brigade on a march into the southern Sinai to capture Sharm el-Sheikh on November 5, 1956.
+During the Suez Crisis, Yoffe led the Oded Brigade on a march into Egypt's southern Sinai to capture Sharm el-Sheikh on November 5, 1956.
 Between 1957 and 1958, he headed the training department and was commander of the officers' school.
 In 1958 he was appointed commander of the Southern Command, and in 1962 switched to the Northern Command.